Cherii0/HLTV-DataScraper/README.md

 <img width="700" alt="relations" src="relations_2nd.png">

-The database includes six tables: matches, maps_stats, player_details, player_stats, teams and tournaments.
-The foreign key relationships are mostly one-to-many, such as one match having many maps stats, and one team having many players.
-These relationships can be visualized using dbdiagram.io
+  The database includes six tables: map, matches, player_performance, teams, player_details and tournaments.
+Many-to-one relationships: Since our priority table is a map table, we can pull some details about each map played, such as date, tournament, team bans.
+Relationships indicate that there can be more than one map for each match.
+One-to-one relationships refer to the map-player performance relationship, since for each map there is one map with detailed player performance.
+  Particulary interesting is relation (one to one) between player performance and player details because it allows you to combine each individual performance with their last 3 month